Stephen Schneider (actor)

-Stephen Schneider (born August 9, 1980) is an American actor, writer and entrepreneur, best known for his roles as Jeremy Santos on Broad City, and Ty Wyland on You're the Worst.
+Stephen Schneider (born August 9, 1980) is an American actor, writer and entrepreneur, best known for his roles as Stephen Downes on The Righteous Gemstones, Jeremy Santos on Broad City, Ty Wyland on You're the Worst (both 2014–2017), and Ben Cooper on the ABC sitcom Imaginary Mary (2017).

 Early life

 Schneider was born in Sharon, Massachusetts, to a Jewish family.